LanceWW0/LanceWW0.github.io/about/index.md

 <p style="font-size: 1.15em;">
   <img src="/assets/images/me_umbrella.jpeg" alt="Travel photo" class="float-right" width="280" />
   I didn’t start out as an app developer.
-I originally trained in Geophysics with Geology, however found that I wanted to explore more of the coding aspects of this.
+I originally trained in Geophysics with Geology, however found that I wanted to explore more of the coding side.
 That lead me to doing a Master's in Scientific comouting & data science.
 At the end of this (or as I was still finishing my dissertation yikes!)
 I got a job at BT in their data science & cyber processing arm of BT Security.
 </p>

 <p style="font-size: 1.15em;">
-  I learned so many useful skills working their, though I also developed an itch to create things for myself In my free time, I began experimenting with Flutter, and over three years built and shipped a handful of apps to the App Store and Google Play.
+  I learned so many useful skills whilst working there, though I also developed a dangerous itch to start creating things for myself.
+So, in my free time, I began experimenting with Flutter and over three years built and shipped a handful of apps to the App Store and Google Play.
 </p>

 <p style="font-size: 1.15em;">
   What began as a side project turned into something I genuinely love — solving problems with design and code, and seeing people all over the world use my apps.
 Essentially, I became addicted to the process and decided to go all-in on this for a while to see what would happen.
-It was a pretty scary experiment to put myself through — I went from taking home good money (£3000/month) to slightly less good (£300/month) and saying goodbye to my comfy routines, friends I'd made & part of the UK I'd grown to love (Gloucestershire) to pursue something entirely under my own steam.
+It was a pretty scary experiment to put myself through — I went from taking home good money (£3000/month) to slightly less good (£300/month) and saying goodbye to my comfy routines, friends I'd made & region of the UK I'd grown to love (Gloucestershire) to pursue something entirely under my own steam.
 </p>

 <p style="font-size: 1.15em;">